-Intended Outcomes:

-To develop PCK (Pedagogy Content Knowledge) in the reciprocity of reading and writing to improve engagement and student learning outcomes in reading and writing.
+Intended Outcomes: To develop PCK (Pedagogy Content Knowledge) in the reciprocity of reading and writing to improve engagement and student learning outcomes in reading and writing.

-- Teachers in Year 3/4 participated in the Improved Writing Outcomes Professional Learning throughout the year where they developed a deeper understanding of the reciprocity between reading, writing, speaking and listening.
-This served as part of the MACS Intensive Partnerships initiative where the Literacy Leader, Year 3/4 teachers were engaged in ongoing professional learning with the support of Christine Moritz (Literacy Consultant at MACS Northern Region Office).
-The school received a Literacy grant which meant that additional resources could be purchased to support the implementation of Improved Writing Outcomes. - The results of the PAT-R data showed that there was an upward trend for students in Year 2 6.
-There was significant growth made in the Year 3/4 cohort data. - All staff received training in the Sounds-Write (Systematic Synthetic Phonics) Program.
-They participated in four training sessions in total at the beginning of term one and term two.
-At the end of the training, staff were certified as trained practitioners of the program.
+Teachers in Year 5/6 participated in the Improved Writing Outcomes Professional Learning throughout the year where they developed a deeper understanding of the reciprocity between reading, writing, speaking and listening.
+This served as part of the MACS Intensive Partnerships initiative where the Literacy Leader, Year 5/6 teachers were engaged in ongoing professional learning with the support of Christine Moritz (Literacy Consultant at MACS Northern Region Office).
+The school received a Literacy grant which meant that additional resources could be purchased to support the implementation of Improved Writing Outcomes.